open-amos/.github/profile/README.md

 ## Who It’s For

 - **Emerging funds** looking for a lightweight but robust data foundation to support efficient operations, reliable reporting, and AI-readiness from day one
 - **Established funds** seeking to modernize legacy systems and simplify complex data architectures without vendor lock-in

+## Quick Start

+- Install [AMOS Starter](https://github.com/open-amos/starter) to run pipelines with sample source data and build the database.
+- Install [AMOS Dashboard](https://github.com/open-amos/dashboard-example) to visualize data in a demo dashboard.

 ## Project Components